Maternal Child Nursing Care Elsevier eBook on VitalSource (Retail Access Card), 7th Edition

 - Expert authors of the market-leading maternity and pediatric nursing textbooks combine to ensure delivery of the most accurate, up-to-date content.

-- Information on victims of sexual abuse as parents and human trafficking helps you prepare to handle these delicate issues.
+- Information on victims of sexual abuse as parents and human trafficking helps prepare students to handle these delicate issues.

 - Nursing Alerts highlight critical information that could lead to deteriorating or emergency situations.